derpferd/semeval-2018-task2/hopper/README.md

 #### TfidfTransform
 Quote from Dennis's Documentation:
 > The TfidTransformer normalizes the count matrix (in our case, the frequency of a word in each emoji class).
 Using the frequencies without normalization gives too much weight to words that occur very frequently in the corpus even though they are less informative features.
-The frequencies are normalized to a tf-idf represetnation.
+The frequencies are normalized to a tf-idf representation.
 Tf-idf is term-frequency times inverse document-frequency.

 #### SelectKBest
 The SelectKBest step, as it's name implies, selects the *k* best features (features is another word for token).
 This step takes two arguments: a scoring function and *k*.
 The scoring function is a function which assigns a score to each feature based on some of its properties.
 We use is [**chi2**](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html#sklearn.feature_selection.chi2) (said chi-squared).
 This function assigns scores using the chi-squared test between feature frequencies and the classes.
 The chi-squared test measures the dependence between random variables, resulting in features that are independent of class receiving a lower score.
 An example of this is the frequency of the token `the` which probability exhibits a random distribution between classes, giving it a very low chi2 score.